steadycsa/MLB-Mini-Scoreboard-for-Desk/ReadME.md

-Wanted a small scoreboard for my desk showing the latest games
+Wanted a small scoreboard for my desk showing the latest games as an attempt to reduce my screen time...

 How it works:
 1. MLB Stats API